The Story of When My Baba Died

 Pascha Press was created to Educate, Edify, and Entertain.
 Our nonfiction titles for both adults and children deal primarily with topics covering the Orthodox Faith, heritage, history, and travel.

-Marjorie Kunch is a mother, mortician, and Orthodox Christian.
-She resides along the South Shore of Lake Michigan with her family.
-Marjorie and her husband converted to Orthodoxy on Holy Saturday 2005 and belong to the Serbian Orthodox Church.
+Marjorie Kunch is a mother, mortician, and Orthodox Christian who traded the snowy Midwest for the sunny Southwest.
+Marjorie and her husband converted to Orthodoxy on Holy Saturday 2005.
 She graduated Magna Cum Laude from Worsham College of Mortuary Science and currently serves her community as a Certified Funeral Celebrant.
 When not writing, she is homeschooling, baking, or fangirling.

 Check back for upcoming information about book signings, release dates, and tours.
 Contact us to express an interest in having an event at your location!
 Coffee hour speaker at your church, book signing at your store or library, podcast interview, guest blog post, or community outreach for your funeral home, let's talk!